Home > News/Videos > Blog > Mastering Precision: Why Air Pressure Regulators Are Essential in Pneumatic Systems

 How Does a Pressure Regulating Valve Work?

-Before understanding how the pressure regulating valve works, it is necessary to first introduce the various components of the regulating valve.
+Before understanding how the pressure regulator valve works, it is necessary to first introduce the various components of the regulating valve.

 Adjustment screw: Sets the target downstream pressure by compressing the internal spring.